 It is important to note, however, that because all insurance companies may differ somewhat in the way they underwrite applicants, the price that is charged by one carrier may differ – sometimes substantially – than the price that is charged by another, even for the same type and amount of coverage.

 Therefore, it is essential that you shop and compare policies prior to moving forward with your purchase.
-To be able to directly compare policies, benefits, and premium quotes, all in one place, it is often best to work with an independent agency or brokerage that has access to multiple insurance companies.
+To be able to directly compare policies, benefits, and premium quotes, all in one place, it is often best to find an agency who can provide you with rates from mutliple carriers.

 What If You Don’t Qualify for Medically Underwritten Life Insurance Coverage?